Norfolk, VA Motorcycle Accident Lawyer

-Motorcycle Accident Cases Differ from Other Vehicle Collisions
+How Do Motorcycle Accident Cases Differ from Other Vehicle Collisions?

-While many attorneys in Norfolk handle motorcycle accident cases, not all of them are familiar with the factors that make motorcycle accident cases unique.
+While many attorneys in Norfolk handle motorcycle accident cases, not all of them are familiar with the factors that make these cases unique.
 To begin with, the vehicles themselves are different from others on the road.

 Because riders must balance their weight to remain upright, unusual conditions on the roads may pose hazards to motorcyclists while having little effect on the operation of cars, trucks and buses.
 Accordingly, motorcyclists may be at greater risk of experiencing single-vehicle accidents than vehicles that rest on four or more wheels.

 In addition, certain unique aspects of motorcycle riding subject riders to different laws than those that apply to other vehicles.
 For instance, Virginia Code §46.2-833 allows motorcycle riders to drive through a steady red light at an intersection if they have waited through two full light cycles without receiving a green light.
 Another provision in Va.
 Code §46.2-857 allows motorcycles to travel two abreast in a single lane of traffic, although this is prohibited for other vehicles.